dannywexler/fluent-command/README.md

     // adds additional args after the options .args("anotherArg", "lastArg")

-    // optionally override the cwd of the command .cwd("/some/path")
+    // can override the cwd of the command .cwd("/some/path")

+    // can add a listener to spawn event .onSpawn(spawnInfo => {
+        // the first arg provided to fcmd console.log("Spawned:", spawnInfo.executable)
+        // array of all options and args console.log("With args:", spawnInfo.commandArgs)
+        // resolved cwd of where the command was spawned console.log("In cwd:", spawnInfo.cwd)
+    })

-    // optionally add a listener to stdout .onStdout(stdOutChunk => console.log("Got stdout chunk:", stdOutChunk))
+    // can add a listener to stdout .onStdout(stdOutChunk => console.log("Got stdout chunk:", stdOutChunk))

     // ... or stderr
     .onStderr(stdErrChunk => console.log("Got stderr chunk:", stdErrChunk))

-    // ... or output which is stdout and stderr interleaved .onOutput(outputChunk => console.log("Got output chunk:", outputChunk))
+    // ... or output (stdout and stderr interleaved) .onOutput(outputChunk => console.log("Got output chunk:", outputChunk))

     // Note that each stdout, stderr or output chunk is a utf8 encoded string